-Seek out peer-reviews with other members of your team who can test your technical documentation for usability.
-Ask someone else to go over your documentation and record any areas when they got lost or confused.
+Seek peer reviews with other members of your team who can test your technical documentation for usability.
+Ask someone else to go over your documentation and record any areas where they got lost or confused.
 Once you have your peer-review feedback, incorporate the changes into your documentation.

 An intuitive knowledge base software to easily add your content and integrate it with any application.
 Give Document360 a try!Get Started